Updated April 30, 2026 · Sources: NWSL, U.S. Soccer, Portland Thorns FC

 The Return (2026)

-She exercised a $1M player option -- an NWSL record -- to come back.
+She exercised a $1M player option (an NWSL record) to come back.
 She came off the bench at 77 minutes in the season opener at Washington on March 13, a substitute in her first match back.
+A week later, she entered in the 59th minute against Seattle to the loudest ovation of a very loud night, 22,102 people standing and roaring as she walked onto the Providence Park pitch for the first time since 2024.
 Robert Vilahamn, the new head coach from Tottenham, has designed his system around her.
-The partnership with Moultrie -- Wilson's finishing plus Moultrie's creativity -- is the most exciting attacking combination in the NWSL heading into 2026.
+The partnership with Moultrie (Wilson's finishing plus Moultrie's creativity) is the most exciting attacking combination in the NWSL heading into 2026.
 Behind them, Jessie Fleming and Deyna Castellanos provide the kind of midfield service Wilson has never had in Portland.

 Wilson is 25 now.
 Players at her position typically peak between 25 and 29.
 If the math holds, the best Sophia Wilson is the one we haven't seen yet.
 She'll be doing it at Portland's new Performance Center in training and at Providence Park on match days.